 UVA/UVB rays not only do a number on your skin, but they can also wreak serious havoc on your hair.
 “When hair is exposed to high temperatures and UV rays, it can get zapped of important oils and moisture that are needed to keep strands healthy and vibrant,” says Brager.
 Sun damaged hair is significantly harder to manage and style, so using a UV protectant product or covering up with a cute sun hat before heading outdoors is a must.

 Jackson adds that it’s also important to protect hair against drying chlorine when hitting the pool.
 She suggests coating your hair with your favourite conditioner and then popping on cute silk wrap to prevent chlorine from seeping in.

 Finish on the right note

-Finishing products can make all the difference for an air-dried style that actually looks cute.
-If you’ve got fine hair, Brager recommends trying a thickening spray and as your hair dries as it will give you extra body and texture.
-For medium to thick hair, use a leave-in conditioner to add a little weight to hair and help cut down on flyaways.
+Finishing products can make all the difference in managing air-dried locks.
+If you’ve got fine hair, Brager recommends trying a thickening spray to give your hair extra body and texture as it dries.
+For medium to thick hair, use a leave-in conditioner to add a little weight to your strands and help cut down on flyaways.
 Apply it from the mid length of your hair to the ends.

-If you still want to add a few styling tweaks with a hot tool, like a curling wand, Brager suggests letting your hair air-dry 70–80 percent before going in with heated tools.
-This allows for less disrupting of the hair strand, and will keep hair smooth.
+If you still want to add a few styling tweaks with a hot tool, like a hair dryer, Brager suggests letting your hair air-dry 70–80 percent of the way before going in with heated tools.
+This allows for less disrupting of the hair strand, and will keep your hair smooth.